circlefin/verite/README.md

 Decentralized Identity for Crypto Finance.

-This repository is a monorepo containing the Core Verity Javascript SDK, as well as several demos to illustrate issuance, verification, revocation, and real-world use-cases of the Verity standard.
+This repository is a monorepo containing the Core Verity Javascript SDK, documentation, as well as several demos to illustrate issuance, verification, revocation, and real-world use-cases of the Verity standard.

 ## Getting Started